splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 This might be because a trial Twilio account is being used instead of a paid Twilio account.
 You have to verify phone numbers in Twilio before they can be called.
 Additionally, even with a paid Twilio account, phone numbers in certain countries (such as Slovakia) need to be verified in Twilio numbers before calling them.

-To verify the numbers you're calling, follow the documented steps in :new-page:`Add a Verified Caller ID via the Console Site<https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-verified-outbound-caller-ID-with-Twilio>`.
+To verify the numbers you're calling, search for "Add a Verified Caller ID via the Console Site" in Twillio documentaiton and follow the documented steps.

 Problem 2: There is a missing configuration value.
 Please contact your administrator to fix the problem.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^